EASS-HIT-PART-A-2025-CLASS-VIII/lecture-notes/docs/sessions/session-09.md

 - **`RuntimeError: Event loop is closed`** → avoid nested `asyncio.run`; use `pytest.mark.anyio` and `asyncio.get_event_loop_policy().new_event_loop()` if needed.
 - **Idempotency store resets** → persist keys in Redis (Session 10) or file for long-running jobs.
 - **Un-awaited coroutine warnings** → ensure every async call is awaited; use `pytest.raises` with async context for exceptions.

+### Common pitfalls
+- **Semaphore never releases** – wrap critical sections in `async with` to guarantee release even when exceptions occur.
+- **Idempotency keys collide** – include both `movie_id` and `user_id` (or timestamp bucket) to avoid overwriting legitimate requests.
+- **Redis connection refused** – ensure local Redis is running (`brew services start redis` or Docker container) before enabling caching.

+## Student Success Criteria

+By the end of Session 09, every student should be able to:

+- [ ] Refresh recommendations asynchronously with bounded concurrency and retries.
+- [ ] Write async pytest suites using `httpx.ASGITransport`/`pytest.mark.anyio`.
+- [ ] Cache recommendation results in Redis with idempotency keys to prevent duplicate work.

+**If any box stays unchecked, book an async lab session before Session 10.**

 ## AI Prompt Seeds
 - “Write an async refresher that batches POST requests with bounded concurrency and retries using tenacity.”